Fictionarry/TalkingGaussian/README.md

 - HuBERT

   Similar to ER-NeRF, HuBERT is also available.
+Recommended for situations if the audio is not in English.

   Specify `--audio_extractor hubert` when training and testing.